MomsFriendlyDevCo/fuse.mongo/README.md

 Install via NPM in the usual way:

 ```
-npm i -g @momsfriendlydevco/fuse.mongoose
+npm i -g @momsfriendlydevco/fuse.mongo
 ```

 (You may need a `sudo` prefix depending on your Node setup)

-The binary should now be installed as `fuse.mongoose`.
+The binary should now be installed as `fuse.mongo`.

 CLI usage
 ---------

 ```
-Usage: fuse.mongoose <URI> <mount-point>
+Usage: fuse.mongo <URI> <mount-point>

 Options:
   -V, --version           output the version number